JamieS406/dms1_jamiesblog/posts/Post_08.md

 Preferred iconography (2 sets):
 - Specifically 7b: I felt it captured both the different "dimensions" of dream and reality, with their respective time icons.
 The contrast between the two made by the difference in tonal value adds to the look of 3d space.
 I do feel it could be improved with more polish, though.
 - set 8: It's clear and needs minimal interpretation of its time duality. the black vs white clocks add to the design language being formed of black being more solid = reality and white being more airy = dream.
-Some darlings I had to kill: set 9, because I think it isn't clear enough it is dual time.
+- Darlings I had to kill: set 9, because I think it isn't clear enough it is dual time.
 The circle behind looks too arbituary in the design.
 11d. as well, because even though it felt smart putting the clocks in the top and bottom parts of the hourglass it simply cannot be iterpreted clearly if it was downsized.

 ![Perspective Change](/w04s2/w04s2_06.png)
 *Perspective Change*